FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-gauge.md

         description: Text shown above the gauge, labelling what the gauge is showing.
         dynamic: true
     Prefix:
-        description: Text to be added _before_ the value in the middle of the gauge.
+        description: Text to be added _before_ the value in the middle of the gauge. (only applicable to for 3/4 and Half gauges)
         dynamic: true
     Suffix:
-        description: Text to be shown _after_ the value in the middle of the gauge.
+        description: Text to be shown _after_ the value in the middle of the gauge. (only applicable to for 3/4 and Half gauges)
         dynamic: true
     Units:
-        description: Small text to be shown below the value in the middle of the gauge.
+        description: Small text to be shown below the value in the middle of the gauge. (only applicable to for 3/4 and Half gauges)
         dynamic: true
     Icon:
         description: Icon to be shown below the value in the middle of the gauge.
-Uses <a href="https://pictogrammers.com/library/mdi/">Material Designs Icon</a>, no need to include the <code>mdi-</code> prefix.
+Uses <a href="https://pictogrammers.com/library/mdi/">Material Designs Icon</a>, no need to include the <code>mdi-</code> prefix. (only applicable to for 3/4 and Half gauges)
         dynamic: true
     Sizes (Gauge): (px) How thick the arc and backdrop of the gauge are rendered.
     Sizes (Gap): (px) How big the gap/padding is between the Gauge and the "Segments"